-A child’s parents or guardians are their first and primary faith teachers.
-Faith nurturing is a journey of discovery for both the children and the adults.
-The church wants to support and encourage parents in the role of leader for this discovery.
-The Children’s Ministry at Knox comes along side of parents providing programs and events for both children and families.
+The nurturing of a child's faith begins at home.
+At Knox, we recognize parents and guardians as the child's first and primary faith teacher.
+Faith nurturing is a journey that encompasses a path of discovery for both the children and the adults Knox supports and encourages parents in the role of leader for this discovery.
+Our Children's Ministry comes along side of parents providing programs and events for both children and families.

 For more information about how Knox encourages a child’s faith development, click on: